Matthew Lillard says not being cast as Shaggy in new Scooby Doo movie is a "bummer"

 The live-action Shaggy in Scooby-Doo: The Movie, Matthew Lillard, is seriously annoyed that he didn't get cast in the new version, 'SCOOB!'.

-Despite most of us having outgrown the Scooby-Doo franchise, we can't say we're not totally excited for the latest addition to the movies 'SCOOB!' after it just got released for online rental (thanks a lot coronavirus).
+Despite most of us having outgrown the Scooby-Doo franchise, we can't say we were not totally excited for the latest addition to the movies, 'SCOOB!', after it got released for online rental.
 However, one person who isn't so excited about the prospect of reuniting the gang and hitting the road in the mystery machine is...Shaggy himself, Matthew Lillard.

-Matthew played our favourite human-sidekick in the previous live-action movies and has voiced the cartoon since 2009, but he's rightly pretty damn annoyed at the new movie being released, because he wasn't cast.
+Matthew played our favourite human-sidekick in the previous live-action movies and has voiced the cartoon since 2009, but he's rightly pretty damn annoyed at the new movie being released, because he wasn't cast as Shaggy.

 Speaking to Entertainment Tonight of his disappointment (despite being kept on for the cartoon version), Matthew bluntly said: "About Scoob, I don’t have a lot of nice things to say.